Thunderbolts (comics): Norman Osborn's Thunderbolts

 Thunderbolts #110 featured a new creative team (writer Warren Ellis and artist Mike Deodato) and a new roster and direction for the team.
 The team was formed under the control of Norman Osborn, and the majority of the roster was made up of villains wishing to redeem themselves.

-The new Thunderbolts roster was as follows:
+The new Thunderbolts roster is led by Osborn and consists of field leader Moonstone, Bullseye, Penance, Radioactive Man, Songbird, Swordsman, and Venom.
+After the events of Civil War, the new Thunderbolts were tasked with tracking down and arresting individuals avoiding the Superhuman Registration Act.
+Songbird later assumes control over the team and expands the group's missions to involve regular missions besides hunting down unregistered heroes.